Illustration - BA (Hons) Degree (full-time course)

-This course provides an intensively creative experience that develops students’ individual styles through a wide range of workshops, seminars and illustration briefs.
-Students are encouraged to work in traditional, digital and innovative forms and techniques, preparing them for careers in the contemporary world of illustration.
+This course provides an intensively creative experience that develops your individual styles through a wide range of workshops, seminars and illustration briefs.
+You are encouraged to work in traditional, digital and innovative forms and techniques, preparing you for careers in the contemporary world of illustration.

 - Students are taught by award winning professional illustrators